jessicarush/javascript-notes/this_identifier.md

 When used alone, this refers to the global object (in strict mode, `this` will be `undefined`, because strict mode does not allow default binding).

-We use `this` similar to the way we use pronouns in natural languages.
-We write, “John is running fast because *he* is trying to catch the train.”
+We use `this` in JavaScript similar to the way we use `self` in Python classes.
 Consider the example:

 ```javascript
 let plant = {